frp-arduino/frp-arduino/doc/frp.md

 ## Transforming

 The most common thing we do with streams is to transform the values in some way.
-This operation is called map (`api:mapS`).
-Let's say we have a stream of
+This operation is called map (`api:Arduino.DSL.mapS`).
+Let's say we have a stream of numbers:
-numbers:

 ![A stream of numbers.](doc/number-stream.png)